Grifthegnome/OutlawMod/mods/trailmod/README.txt

-TRAIL DEVOLUTION (RETURNING TO NATURE) trampledSoilDevolveDays		   Example: 7.0  //The number of days before an undisturbed trampled soil block will devolve back to native game soil. trailDevolveDays 	           Example: 60.0 //The number of days before an undistured trail block will devolve one trail level.
+TRAIL DEVOLUTION (RETURNING TO NATURE) trampledSoilDevolveDays		   Example: 7.0  //The number of days before an undisturbed trampled soil block will devolve back to native game soil. trailDevolveDays 	           Example: 60.0 //The number of days before an undisturbed trail block will devolve one trail level.

 GRASS BLOCK EVOLUTION (VALUES IN NUMBER OF BLOCK TOUCHES) normalToSparseGrassTouchCount      Example: 1 	 //The number of touches it takes to evolve a normal grass block to a sparse grass block.